elastic/elastic-otel-php/docs/get-started.md

 #### PHP

-Supported PHP versions are 8.0-8.3.
+Supported PHP versions are 8.1-8.4.
+You can find more details in [supported technologies](supported-technologies.md) doc.

 ### Other limitations
 See [limitations](./docs/get-limitations.md) about other limitations of EDOT PHP.